NatWest: Services

 NatWest provide a full range of banking and insurance services to personal, business and commercial customers, including the first dedicated bank account in Britain to be delivered and supported entirely in the Polish language.
 The bank has won Your Mortgage Magazine's Best Bank for Mortgages award 13 times in the last 17 years, more than any other lender.

-Operating under the name Esme Loans, NatWest provides a digital lending platform for SMEs also available to customers not banking with NatWest or RBS.
+Operating under the name Esme Loans, NatWest provided a digital lending platform for SMEs also available to customers not banking with NatWest or RBS.
 Esme Loans commenced trading on 17 February 2017, after being founded out of the bank's new product development programme NatWest Innovation Cell by Richard Kerton, Veronika Lovett, and Lucy Hasson.
+Esme loans was closed in 2021.

 The bank operates "mobile branches" using converted vans to serve rural areas around St Austell, Swansea, Carlisle, Devon and North Wales.
 The service allows to customers to carry out banking transactions in remote areas where there is no branch.
 NatWest reintroduced the mobile service in Cornwall in 2005, after HSBC ended its own version due to costs.

 In 2006, the then RBS Group undertook the first trial of PayPass contactless debit and credit cards in Europe.
 In 2019, a NatWest pilot project was the first in the UK to trial debit cards containing fingerprint authentication technology developed by Dutch company, Gemalto.

 The bank participates fully in the Faster Payments Service, an initiative to speed up certain payments, launched in 2008.
 The bank established credit and debit card payment handling company Streamline in 1989, which was merged into Worldpay Group in 2009.
 The NatWest Mobile Banking app is available to personal account holders over the age of 11 with online banking, a debit card and UK mobile telephone number (beginning 07).
 The Emergency Cash service gives access to cash without a debit card from NatWest, RBS and Ulster Bank cash machines.